openstack/openstack-ansible/doc/source/install-guide/configure-ceilometer.rst

 Configuring the hosts for an HA deployment
 ##########################################
-Ceilometer supports running the polling agents and notifications agents in an HA deployment, meaning that multiple of these services can run in parallel with workload  among these services.
+Ceilometer supports running the polling and notification agents in an HA deployment, meaning that several of these services can be run in parallel with workload divided among these services.

 The Tooz library provides the coordination within the groups of service instances.
-Tooz can be uses with several backends.
+Tooz can be used with several backends.
 At the time of this writing, the following backends are supported:

   - Zookeeper.
 Recommended solution by the Tooz project.